flowx-ai/docs-flowx/docs/flowx-designer/designer-setup-guide/designer-setup-guide.md

-# Designer setup guide
+# Setting up FLOWX Designer

-The **FLOWX Designer** app is made up of a backend microservice (admin) and a frontend app.
-The admin part is managing process related entities.
-It provides the REST API used by the [**FLOWX Designer**](../../terms/flowx-ai-designer).
+**FLOWX Designer** is composed of a backend microservice (admin) and a frontend app.
+The admin part manages process-related entities and provides the REST API used by the [**FLOWX Designer**](../../terms/flowx-ai-designer).
 The processes defined here will be handled by the [FLOWX Engine](../../platform-deep-dive/core-components/flowx-engine.md).

-Follow to next steps in order to set them up in your environment.
+To set up FLOWX Designer in your environment, follow these steps:

-## **Managing Prerequisites**
+## **Prerequisites Management**

 The backend microservice uses most of the same resources as the FLOWX Engine.